 - Born to Rebel: The Life of Harriet Boyd Hawes by Mary Allsebrook, Oxbow Books (2002) – Written by her daughter, this biography looks at the life and times of Harriet Boyd Hawes, the first woman to lead an archaeological excavation in Greece and speak before the Archaeological Institute of America.
 [Buy this on Amazon/Amazon UK]

 - Breaking Ground: Pioneering Women Archaeologists edited by Getzel M. Cohen and Martah Sharp Joukowsky, The University of Michigan Press (2007) – Not a biography per sé but a collection of twelve mini-biographies of female archaeologists who have made valuable contributions to the development of Old World archaeology.
 These include the aforementioned Gertrude Bell and Harriet Boyd Hawes as well as the Egyptologist Margaret Murray, the archaeologist and art historian Winifred Lamb, and Gertrude Caton-Thompson, the woman who led the excavation of Great Zimbabwe.
 [Buy this on Amazon/Amazon UK]

 Please note that I have not read all of the books listed above so I cannot vouch for their historical accuracy or the quality of the writing.

-Readers are welcome to share their thoughts on these books or suggest any other titles they think may interest their fellow readers.
+Readers are welcome to share their thoughts on these books or recommend any other titles about female archaeologists and explorers.